 Many eye creams contain ingredients such as collagen, peptides, vitamin C, ceramides, retinoids, hyaluronic acid, and so on.
 These ingredients boost collagen production, making our skin stronger, healthier, better moisturized, more flexible, and elastic.

 But does all of this work?
 The internet is filled with people who are both happy - and dissatisfied - with their use of eye creams.
 So what's going on?

-But the other side of the debate belongs to those who dispute those claims, having themselves seen no results, or the same results they’ve seen by using ordinary moisturizers.
-They claim that while expensive eye creams, eye drops, and eye lotions contain this or that extra ingredient, the results are either invisible or negligible.
+But some dispute those claims, having seen no results or the same results they achieve by using ordinary moisturizers.
+They claim that while expensive eye creams, drops, and lotions contain extra ingredients, the results are either invisible or negligible.

 Well, yes and no.